 ✗ Only recommended for users who understand what they are doing

 So, now that you know about LocalBitcoins, VirWoX and eToro, in the next part of my guide, I am going to give you step-by-step instructions on how to buy Bitcoin with PayPal.
 I will show you how to purchase using all three platforms.
 Again, let’s start with LocalBitcoins!

 How to Buy Bitcoin with PayPal

-- Click on the green Sign up free button and follow the account registration process.
-I would advise that you enter accurate information as you will be more likely to find a seller that is happy to accept a Paypal payment from you.
+2. Click on the green Sign up free button, and follow the account registration process.
+I would advise that you enter accurate information, as you will be more likely to find a seller that is happy to accept a Paypal payment from you.

-- Enter your local currency value of Bitcoin you want to buy, then select the country that you want to buy from.
+4. Enter your local currency value of Bitcoin you want to buy, then select the country that you want to buy from.
 Although I have selected the United Kingdom, you can choose any country you want.
-After that, click on the all online offers drop down box and select Then click on Search.
+After that, click on the all online offers drop-down box, and select Search.

-- You will now see a long list of sellers that will allow you to buy Bitcoin with PayPal.
+5. You will now see a long list of sellers who will allow you to buy Bitcoin with PayPal.
 The results are ranked by the price that the seller is willing to accept.
 Next, to the username, you will also see the total amount of trades that the seller has completed, along with their feedback score.

 So, now that you know how to buy Bitcoin with PayPal on LocalBitcoins, the next part of my step-by-step guide is going to look at VirWoX.

-- Your account will now be funded with your chosen currency (mine was USD but it could also be EUR).
+6. Your account will now be funded with your chosen currency (mine was USD, but it could also be EUR).
 Next, look for Exchange on the left hand of the page and then click on USD/SLL (or EUR/SLL).